merijnfloren/fsm-benchmark-data/README.md

 ## Baseline model

 A baseline implementation for a linear model is included.
 It uses the [`freq-statespace`](https://github.com/merijnfloren/freq-statespace) Python package to fit a 28th-order state-space model.
-While the model achieves a good fit, the residuals do not match the experimental noise floor, indicating that more advanced nonlinear models could further improve performance.
+While the model achieves a good fit on test data, the residuals do not match the experimental noise floor, indicating that more advanced nonlinear models could further improve performance.

 ## Citation